ElliottLeigh2001/SPFxWebparts/webparts/TTLWebpart/README.md

 New request is created (> 5000 EUR): the approver and HR are both informed of the new creation.
 New request is created (< 5000 EUR): the approver, HR and managing director are informed of the new creation.
-Request is declined: the requester is informed of the decision.
+Request is Rejected: the requester is informed of the decision.
 Request is approved by approver: HR is informed that a request requires their approval.
 Request is approved by all required approvers: requester is informed that their request is approved and will be booked.